What do I need to bring on a Mountaintrails guided hike?

 What may be safe and acceptable will vary with the grade of the hike and the time of year.
 Having the right footwear is not just a matter of comfortable dry feet; there are safety considerations here too.

 Generally, the less demanding a hike you choose, the less specialist the shoe you will need.
-For our ‘Easy’ grade hikes good trail shoes or lightweight walking boots will suffice, but remember that if it rains you might still get wet feet!
+For our ‘Easy’ grade hikes good running shoes or lightweight walking boots will suffice, but remember that if it rains you might still get wet feet!

-All our ‘Moderate’ and ‘Hard’ grade guided hikes venture off forest tracks and easy paths and onto hillsides and more demanding mountain routes.
+All our ‘Moderate’ and ‘Hard’ grade hikes venture off forest tracks and easy paths and onto hillsides and more demanding mountain routes.
 For these hikes good waterproof hiking boots are essential.
-Read the notes on each itinerary to see what we recommend for a particular hike.
+Read the notes on each tour itinerary to see what we recommend for a particular hike.

 Bring a good waterproof jacket, preferably with a hood.
 Getting wet in the mountains is no joke, even in summer, and wet clothes lose heat fast, and can be a major contributor to hypothermia, a dangerous condition where the body loses more heat than it can generate and rapidly cools.